-Jokic, Nuggets hold off Hornets 117-112 to snap 2-game slide
+Nuggets beat Hornets, secure home-court advantage in Round 1

 CHARLOTTE, N.C.
+(AP) — The Denver Nuggets will have home-court advantage for at least one playoff series.

+The Charlotte Hornets have a chance to play their way into the postseason.

-(AP) — Michael Porter Jr. and Nikola Jokic each scored 30 points, and the Denver Nuggets held off the Charlotte Hornets 117-112 on Tuesday night to snap a two-game slide.
+Michael Porter Jr. and Nikola Jokic each scored 30 points, and the Nuggets held off the Hornets 117-112 on Tuesday night to snap a two-game slide and clinch no worse than fourth place in the Western Conference.

+The win allows the Nuggets the option to rest players for the final three regular-season road games, but Porter has mixed feelings on that.

+“Well, you want to stay in rhythm, too,” Porter said.
+“And we have like a week off after the season to rest so I don’t see a big need for it.
+It’s up to (the team).
+If they want to avoid some crazy injury before the playoffs, then that’s cool.
+But I don’t feel a need body-wise.”

 Jokic had 11 rebounds and six assists.
 Porter knocked down six 3-pointers as the Nuggets withstood a furious late rally led by Devonte Graham, who scored 19 of his 31 points in the fourth quarter, including five 3-pointers.